Hamilton Park (New Haven)

-Hamilton Park, also known as Brewster Park and Howard Avenue Grounds, was a sports venue in New Haven, Connecticut, located at the intersection of Whalley Avenue and West Park Avenue.
+Hamilton Park, originally known as Brewster Park and later as Elm City Park, was a sports venue in New Haven, Connecticut, located at the intersection of Whalley Avenue and what is now West Park Avenue.

+The first newspaper mention of Brewster Park was in the later winter of 1858-1859.

+In the spring of 1861, the venue was renamed to Hamilton Park.